DELHI TOURISM | TOP TOURIST PLACES TO VISIT & TOUR PACKAGES

 Republic Day, Independence Day and Gandhi Jayanti are some of the major events of national significance celebrated in Delhi.
 Several religious festivals like Diwali, Holi, Eid, Guru Purab, Buddha Purnima and Christmas are celebrated with great joy and fervor.
 Qutub Festival is one of the cultural events during which musician and dancers from all across the country give their performance near the historical monument of Qutub Minar.

-Delhi Airport (18 km) is well connected with domestic and international flights, to all the major cities within and outside India.
+Delhi has great connectivity from major cities in India and countries like Dubai, Thailand, Malaysia, Singapore, USA & Europe.
 The railway network connects Delhi to the all major destinations in India.
 The three important Railway Stations of Delhi are New Delhi Railway Station, Old Delhi Junction (4 km) and Hazrat Nizamuddin Railway Station (8.5 km).
 The three major bus stands in Delhi are ISBT (Inter State Bus Terminus) - Kashmiri Gate (4.5 km), ISBT Sarai Kale Khan (12 km) and ISBT Anand Vihar (15 km).
 Delhi is well connected by bus with Shimla, Chandigarh, Bangalore, Ahmedabad, Jaipur, Jodhpur, Manali, Mumbai, Pune, Agra, Gurgaon, Jammu, Noida, Rishikesh, Haridwar, Lucknow, Nainital and Roorkee.

 The best seasons to visit New Delhi are from February to March and from October to November.